cda-tum/mqt-ddvis/README.md

 ## Contact

-If you are interested in our research on either topic, visit [https://iic.jku.at/eda/research/quantum/](https://iic.jku.at/eda/research/quantum/) and check out our open-source [JKQ quantum toolset](https://github.com/iic-jku/jkq).
+If you are interested in our research on either topic, visit [https://iic.jku.at/eda/research/quantum/](https://iic.jku.at/eda/research/quantum/).

-If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/iic-jku/ddvis/issues).
+If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/cda-tum/ddvis/issues).